yuhun-Jun/fast24_ae/README.md

 ## 8. Extensions for Rebuttal
 ### (After the rebuttal, these will each be placed in their respective positions.
 These require the actual devices and pre-existing knowledge about their internal parameters)

-The following are evaluations for Fig.3, 4, 8, and 11.
+The following are evaluations for Fig.3, 4, 7, 8, and 11.
 The scripts are written to observe the characteristics of actual devices, including *ramdisk*.
 There may be variations within the margin of statistical error are possible across experimental runs.

 **Caution!!!:**
 The following experiments access actual devices and perform a full-area trim (secure erase) during their operation.
 Therefore, if multiple reviewers test simultaneously on the server, the results can be contaminated.
-The server provided for verification is equipped with `NVMe-A`, `B`, `D` (The server has only three available slots for the NVMe SSDs excluding the system disks), and SATA-A, with distinct scripts created to correspond to each device number.
+The server provided for verification is equipped with `NVMe-A`, `B`, `D` (The server has only three available slots for the NVMe SSDs excluding the system disks), SATA-A, and SATA-Bwith distinct scripts created to correspond to each device number.
 Access to devices other than those provided is strictly prohibited as it can damage the system disks.

 To ensure execution of the trim operation, a read command is executed for five minutes, preventing the device from entering sleep mode.
 This is done through an FIO workload named `waittrim`.